Toward a Common Understanding of Cryptographic Agility -- A Systematic Review: Threats to Validity

 \subsection{Study Selection Validity}

 Study selection validity concerns the process of identifying and including relevant studies in our analysis.
-In order to find the most relevant studies for our research questions we constructed a unique search string for Google Scholar and the Google search engine.
-We used these two search engines for discovering sources in several digital libraries to mitigate the resource bias.
-To mitigate risks associated with bias, we ensured an almost balanced number of authors from academia ($n=21$), industry ($n=26$), and standardization bodies ($n=6$) as well as gray ($n=19$) and peer-reviewed ($n=18$) literature.
+In order to find the most relevant studies for our research questions we constructed dedicated search strings for Google Scholar, the Google search engine, the ACM Digital Library, and IEEE Xplore.
+We used these four search engines for discovering sources in several digital libraries to mitigate the resource bias.
+To moderate risks associated with bias, we ensured an almost balanced number of authors from academia ($n=29$), industry ($n=31$), and standardization bodies ($n=8$) as well as gray ($n=24$) and peer-reviewed ($n=24$) literature.
 This is illustrated in Table~\ref{t:descriptive_stats}.
-Additionally, we applied a rigorous set of inclusion and exclusion criteria, ensuring that studies irrelevant to our research were excluded.
-This is shown in Table~\ref{tab:selection_criteria}.
+Additionally, we rigorously applied a set of inclusion and exclusion criteria, ensuring that studies irrelevant to our research were excluded~(cf. Table~\ref{tab:selection_criteria}).

 We acknowledge, however, that we focused only on studies published in English.
 While this may introduce a language bias, our preliminary search identified a limited number of relevant studies in other languages, which we believe does not significantly affect the validity of our results.
+Furthermore, our use of Google Scholar and Google Search introduces a ranking bias, as both engines prioritize results based on popularity and citation counts rather than relevance to our research questions.
+As a result, some sources may be captured unevenly, including preprints such as those on arXiv, particularly in a fast-moving area where terminology is still evolving.